sigstore/sigstore-blog/content/sigstore-january-roundup-2024.md

 #### Cryptographic Agility

-Some very interesting work is happening in the Sigstore community around our signature algorithm agility work and the integration of post-quantum signatures schemes.
+Some very interesting work is happening in the Sigstore community around cryptographic agility.
+This includes support of further signature algorithms and the integration of post-quantum signatures schemes.

 Community member William Woodruff had this to say about the work: